Web-eWorks/microluxe20/src/markdown/microluxe20_vehicles.md

 - **Cautious:** The vehicle moves slowly.
 This is generally a free action, but terrain and other modifiers may necessitate a roll.
 A vehicle being driven backwards must use this mode.
 - **Normal:** The vehicle is travelling down a smaller road or on off-road terrain.
 This consumes a full action, but has a base difficulty of 0.
 Characters need only roll if the difficulty is increased by terrain or other conditions.
 - **Cruising:** The vehicle is travelling at high speeds on a road, in the sea, or in the air.
-- **Emergency:** Reserved for times of significant danger, vehicles travelling at Emergency speed normally can't sustain it for long without damaging their propulsion sustem.
+- **Emergency:** Reserved for times of significant danger, vehicles travelling at Emergency speed normally can't sustain it for long without damaging their propulsion system.

 ### Terrain and Situation